York, Newcastle and Berwick Railway: Great North of England Railway

 before terminating at a temporary station at Bank Top, near Darlington.

-In 1845 the Royal Commission's speed trials ran speed trials between York and Darlington as part of its comparison between lines built with Great Western Railway's 7 ft gauge track and the 4 ft 8+1/2 in gauge track used by other British railways.
+In 1845 the royal commission's speed trials ran speed trials between York and Darlington as part of its comparison between lines built with Great Western Railway's 7 ft gauge track and the 4 ft 8+1/2 in gauge track used by other British railways.
 A locomotive reached speeds of up to 60 mph, and reached 43+1/4 mph hauling 80 LT.
 Trials with locomotives built for the wider gauge showed them to have better performance, but the Commission recommended that new lines should be built using the more common 4 ft in gauge track.

 Newcastle and Darlington Junction Railway

 In 1841 it was possible to travel between Newcastle and Darlington by taking a train to Stockton, transferring by omnibus to the other railway station in the town and catching another train to Hartlepool.
 After changing trains at Hartlepool and at Haswell, at Sunderland an omnibus was taken across the Wear to Monkwearmouth to a Brandling Junction train to Redheugh, where the Tyne was crossed by omnibus to Newcastle.
 There were three services a day and the journey took about six hours, about the same time as a horse and coach, but cheaper and more comfortable.
-From November 1841 a Stockton & Darlington service was introduced between Darlington and Coxhoe, where an omnibus took passengers the 3+1/2 mi to the Durham and Sunderland Railway at Shincliffe.
+From November 1841 a Stockton and Darlington service was introduced between Darlington and Coxhoe, where an omnibus took passengers the 3+1/2 mi to the Durham and Sunderland Railway at Shincliffe.
 This service was withdrawn in February 1842; from May 1842 Newcastle could be reached in hours via South Church station, south of Bishop Auckland, from where a four-house omnibus connected with Rainton on the Durham Junction Railway.